 Whether you’re pumping so Dad can get involved in feeding, or perhaps your maternity leave is coming to an end and you’re heading back to work (read here to find out more about maternity leave and employment laws in Hong Kong).
-Whatever the reason, when buying a breast pump, you want to buy the best that you can afford.
+Whatever the reason, when buying a breast pump, you naturally want to buy the best that you can afford.
 Besides the cost and the efficiency, consider factors like how much it weighs, how much sound it makes (for electric ones), how easily available replacement parts are and how discreet it can be (many pumps are now hands-free).
 If you are looking for a manual pump, look for one with an ergonomic handle design so it doesn’t put too much pressure on you, or a silicone manual pump.
 These factors make a big difference in being able to carry the pump around if you are planning to return to work or travel soon after delivery (once COVID has been overcome!).

 This brand wins the vote of all the Sassy Mamas in office, and then some!
 The company has excellent breast pumps to suit all types of requirements.
 What makes it even better is that it is possible to rent some of the models from the official distributor, Celki, which has stores across the city.
 Even if you choose to buy from any of the baby stores or online, this is one of the most widely accessible and convenient options.